kube-logging/kube-logging.github.io/content/docs/configuration/crds/v1beta1/fluentbit_types.md

 ### Kube_Meta_Cache_TTL (string, optional) {#filterkubernetes-kube_meta_cache_ttl}

-configurable TTL for K8s cached metadata.
+Configurable TTL for K8s cached metadata.
 By default, it is set to 0 which means TTL for cache entries is disabled and cache entries are evicted at random when capacity is reached.
 In order to enable this option, you should set the number to a time interval.
 For example, set this value to 60 or 60s and cache entries which have been created more than 60s will be evicted.

 Default: 0